EMPAT94/empat94.github.io/gs/v1/intro.md

 MAGE - Base Class

-Very high intelligence at the cost of other attributes, mages are to magic what craftsmen are to materials.
-Instead of getting a pre-defined skill when leveling up, they craft their own highly specialized and equally deadly spells, be they against one or a hundred opponents.
+Very high intelligence at the cost of other attributes.
+Instead of getting a pre-defined skill when leveling up, craft highly specialized and equally deadly personal spells.

 ---

 Ha...
-My Class was set a while ago when Betty described them for the first time.
+My Class was set a while ago when Betty mentioned them for the first time.
 I focused on selecting that class and the window went back to the main screen describing my Class and current Status

 ---

-**[Novice] Mage - Level 0**
+#### [Novice] Mage - Level 0

 |  Status      |  Points  |
 | ------------ | -------- |